-It is not unusual that businesspeople, in all industries and roles, have times where they are at a loss for relevant knowledge to help in problem- solving or leveraging or exploiting an opportunity.
-In the sales arena, these circumstances represent an exploitable opportunity for sales associates that encounter prospects delaying purchase decisions lacking experience or supporting information references.
+It is not unusual that businesspeople, in all industries and roles, have times where they are at a loss for relevant knowledge to help in problem- solving or leveraging, or exploiting an opportunity.
+These circumstances represent an exploitable opportunity for sales associates in the sales arena that encounter prospects delaying purchase decisions lacking experience or supporting information references.

-Expertise sharing, in a sales context, is a collaboration activity through which knowledge and skills, is furnished to prospects to assist in knowledge-building and decision-making.
-Devoid of precise and relative experience and knowledge, even the best people can make the wrong decision or no-decision.
+Expertise sharing, in a sales context, is a collaboration activity through which knowledge and skills are furnished to prospects to assist in knowledge-building and decision-making.
+Devoid of actual and relative experience and knowledge, even the best people can make the wrong decision or no-decision.

-Upon facing prospect knowledge-shortfall situations, the salesperson should enthusiastically and without restrictions, offer and share the required information and insights, and conduct experience sessions necessary to help drive quick decision-making.
-Prospects generally view this invaluable support as a positive relationship and trust-building event with the acquisition of highly-useful knowledge they were unable to obtain from internal or other sources.
+Upon facing prospect knowledge-shortfall situations, the salesperson should enthusiastically and without restrictions offer and share the required information and insights and conduct experience sessions necessary to help drive quick decision-making.
+Prospects generally view this invaluable support as a positive relationship and trust-building event to acquire highly-useful knowledge they could not obtain from internal or other sources.

 Many companies are risk-averse to sharing corporate knowledge and insights as they believe that the content is intellectual property (IP) that prospects may wrongly pass to competitors.
 This premise is not viable in the modern workplace as the shareable content can be restricted for use and distribution and legally covered under a non-disclosure agreement.

 The key benefits of knowledge sharing with prospects encompass: